cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 1. Tags MUST be supplied as the DST parameter to hash\_to\_field, as described in {{hashtofield}}.

 2. Tags MUST have nonzero length.
-A minimum length of 8 bytes is RECOMMENDED.
+A minimum length of 16 bytes is RECOMMENDED to reduce the chance of collisions with other protocols.

 3. Tags SHOULD begin with a fixed protocol identification string that is unique to the protocol.